bicobus/qModManager/README.md

 ## Requirements

 On a windows machine, you might need to use `python -m pip [cmd]` instead of pip.
-It'll depend wether or not the python binaries are present in your `%PATH%`.
+It'll depend whether or not the python binaries are present in your `%PATH%`.

+On a windows OS, you'll have to download and install the pre-compiled wheel for pylzma as the library has a C++ component to it.
+They are available there: https://www.lfd.uci.edu/~gohlke/pythonlibs/#pylzma

 To install system wide:

 ```
+~$ pip install name_of_wheel.whl # if your OS is windows
 ~$ pip install -r requirements.txt
 ```

-To install in a virtual environement:
+To install in a virtual environment:
 ```
 ~$ pipenv install
 ```